Steamtown, U.S.A.: Southern Railway No. 926; Repton

-No. 926 is a Schools class 4-4-0 type locomotive, one of 40 named after British public schools.
+Southern Railway No. 926 is a V Class "Schools class" 4-4-0 type locomotive, one of 40 named after British public schools.
 It is one of three Schools class locomotives to survive the onset of diesel power.
 It was completed in May 1934 and entered service on the Bournemouth route, with some time operating between Waterloo and Portsmouth before that line was electrified.
 It was one of the last of the class to be overhauled by British Railways in 1960, so was considered a good choice for preservation.
 In December 1962 the engine was withdrawn from service.
 In 1963, it was optioned for purchase by New York businessman Edgar Mead, on behalf of the Empire State Railway Museum in Middletown, New York, and stored at Fratton.

 Repton was ultimately acquired by Steamtown, along with LSWR M7 Class No. 53.
 It was cosmetically overhauled at Eastleigh Works in 1966, before moving to America the following year.
 It was then formally handed over to Steamtown, who in the 1970s loaned the engine to the Cape Breton Steam Railway in Canada, where it operated a regular passenger service.
 It also operated at Scranton following Steamtown's relocation there.
 In 1989, it was sold again, and returned to the United Kingdom to the North Yorkshire Moors Railway (NYMR), where it was again overhauled and found to be in good condition.
 As of 2021 it remains in service on the NYMR.